-Plate Testing—For Construction Projects
+Plate Bearing Test—For Construction Projects

-Accurate Bearing Capacity Assessment for Civil Engineering
+Accurate Plate Load Test and Bearing Capacity Assessment for Civil Engineering

 Plate Load Testing / Plate Bearing Test Work